MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Security/Set-Acl.md

 Specifies a filter in the provider's format or language.
 The value of this parameter qualifies the *Path* parameter.
 The syntax of the filter, including the use of wildcards, depends on the provider.
 Filters are more efficient than other parameters, because the provider applies them when retrieving the objects, rather than having Windows PowerShell filter the objects after they are retrieved.
+Note: Not all providers may support this parameter.
 ```yaml
 Type: String
 Parameter Sets: (All)